Comonadic base change for enriched categories

 The identity coalgebra is $(1_{G_0},\eta_G)$ and composition is given on coalgebras by

-The assigned pair does form a coalgebra: compatibility with $\delta$ is witnessed by commutativity of\footnote{When indices are omitted they can be deduced from the context.
-For example, $\mathscr{G}_G^{G'}(v)$ is the full notation.}
+The assigned pair is indeed a coalgebra: compatibility with $\mathrm{d}$ is proved by\footnote{When indices are omitted they can be deduced from the context.
+For example, $\mathscr{G}_G^{G'}(v)$ is the full notation for $\mathscr{G}v$.}

-where the upper left square is a componentwise compatibility of local coalgebras $\gamma$ with comultiplication, the bottom left square is naturality of $\mu$, the triangle is the definition of composition for the composite category, and the remaining square is compatibility of the enriched functor $\delta$ with compositions in its source and target, which one can also identify as a typical bimonoid (bialgebra) axiom.
-Similarly, $\epsilon$ being an enriched functor implies compatibility of (\ref{eq:tensorCoalg}) with $\epsilon$.
-The assignment extends to coalgebra morphisms, which follows directly from naturality of $\mu$.
-The unitors and associators are inherited from $\mathscr{V}$, they are coalgebra morphisms, and satisfy the usual monoidale axioms as they do in $\mathscr{V}$.
+where the upper left square is a componentwise compatibility of local coalgebras $\gamma$ with comultiplication, the bottom left square is naturality of $\mu$, the triangle is the definition of composition for the composite category, and the remaining square is compatibility of the enriched functor $d$ with compositions in its source and target (a typical bimonoid axiom).
+Similarly, compatibility of \eqref{eq:tensorCoalg} with $\mathrm{e}$ follows from its being an enriched functor.
+The assignment extends to coalgebra morphisms since $\mu$ is natural.
+The unit and associativity isomorphisms are inherited from $\mathscr{V}$; they are coalgebra morphisms and satisfy the monoidale axioms because they do in $\mathscr{V}$.